Skip to main content

 Classification of income according to its origin and source and classification for the purposes of calculating the tax

-The income obtained by the taxpayer throughout the tax period is ordered according to its origin or source, into three tax categories:
+The income obtained by the taxpayer throughout the tax period is ordered according to its origin or source, in three tax categories:

 • Income imputations.